fluidself/fluidself.org/_books/art/improv-wisdom.md

 - Change your vantage point and refresh your mind.

-- Location, location, location--in real estate and in life.
+- Location, location, location—in real estate and in life.

 - Be on time for the sake of others.